Universal bounds on optimization of free energy harvesting

 {where $\derivSRB{\pp}=-\sum_{i,j}\RB_{ij}p_{j}\ln p_{i}$ is the increase of the Shannon entropy of $\pp$ under $\RB$} and for convenience we defined $\hvec_{i}:=\ggBi_{i}+\sum_{j}\RB_{ji}(f_{j}-f_{i}+\gBi_{ji})$.
 The objective~\eqref{eq:wmax-lin-split} contains a nonlinear term $-\derivSRB{\pp}/\beta$ quantifying the decrease of information-theoretic entropy and a linear term $\sum_i p_i \phi_i$ quantifying the flow of thermodynamic free energy.

 Next, we consider three regimes.

 \vecAi{u^a}

-\emph{Linear response} (LR) applies when the optimal distribution $\popt$ is close to steady-state distribution of the baseline rate matrix $\RB$.
+\emph{Linear response} (LR) applies when the optimal distribution $\popt$ is close to the steady-state distribution of the baseline rate matrix $\RB$.
 Suppose that $\RB$ is irreducible and has a unique steady state $\pstB$ with full support.
-We introduce the ``additive reversibilization'' of $\RB$, $A_{ij}=(\RB_{ij}+\RB_{ji}\pstBnb_i/\pstBnb_j)/2$, which obeys detailed balance (DB) for the steady-state distribution $\pstB$ and has the same dynamical activity~\cite{Note200} on all edges as $\RB$. $A$ is a DB version of $\RB$, being equal to $\RB$ when the latter obeys DB~\cite{kolchinsky2023thermodynamic,fillEigenvalueBoundsConvergence1991}.
-Let $\uua$ indicate the $\evndx$-th right eigenvector of $A$ normalized as $\sum_i ({\vecAi_i})^2/\pstBnb_i=1$, and $\lambda_{\evndx}$ the corresponding real-valued eigenvalue ($\lambda_{1}=0$).
+We introduce the ``additive reversibilization'' of $\RB$,

+The rate matrix $A$ obeys detailed balance (DB) for the steady-state distribution $\pstB$ and has the same dynamical activity~\cite{Note200} on all edges as $\RB$. $A$ may be considered as a DB version of $\RB$, and it is equal to $\RB$ when the latter obeys DB~\cite{kolchinsky2023thermodynamic,fillEigenvalueBoundsConvergence1991}.
+Let $\uua$ indicate the $\evndx$-th right eigenvector of $A$ normalized as $\sum_i ({u^{\alpha}_i})^2/\pstBnb_i=1$, and $\lambda_{\evndx}$ the corresponding real-valued eigenvalue ($\lambda_{1}=0$).
+The LR solution for the maximum harvesting rate and the optimal distribution is